IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 gap in {{conclusions}}.

-It is worth noting that a new LAG group can be created to bundle one or more multi-layer single-domain Ethernet link(s).
+It is worth noting that a new LAG group can be created to bundle one or more multi-technology single-domain Ethernet link(s).

-For example, with a reference to {{fig-lag}}, the MDSC can request the P-PNC2 to setup an Ethernet bundled link between the Ethernet LTP 5-1 on BR21 and the Ethernet LTP 6-1 on P24, bundling the multi-layer single-domain Ethernet link between the Ethernet LTP 1-1 on BR21 and the Ethernet LTP 2-1 on P24.
+For example, with a reference to {{fig-lag}}, the MDSC can request the P-PNC2 to setup an Ethernet bundled link between the Ethernet LTP 5-1 on BR21 and the Ethernet LTP 6-1 on P24, bundling the multi-technology single-domain Ethernet link between the Ethernet LTP 1-1 on BR21 and the Ethernet LTP 2-1 on P24.

 It is worth noting that the MDSC needs to create also the Ethernet LTPs terminating the Ethernet bundled link.

-The MDSC can request the P-PNC to configure a new multi-layer single-domain IP link, supported by the the just configured Ethernet bundled link, following the same procedure described in {{multi-layer-link-setup}} above.
+The MDSC can request the P-PNC to configure a new multi-technology single-domain IP link, supported by the the just configured Ethernet bundled link, following the same procedure described in {{multi-technology-link-setup}} above.

-For example, with a reference to {{fig-lag}}, the MDSC can request the P-PNC2 to setup a multi-layer single-domain IP Link between IP LTP 5-2 on BR21 and IP LTP 6-2 on P24 supported by the Ethernet bundle link between ETH LTP 5-1 on BR21 and the Ethernet LTP 6-1 on P24.
+For example, with a reference to {{fig-lag}}, the MDSC can request the P-PNC2 to setup a multi-technology single-domain IP Link between IP LTP 5-2 on BR21 and IP LTP 6-2 on P24 supported by the Ethernet bundle link between ETH LTP 5-1 on BR21 and the Ethernet LTP 6-1 on P24.

-### Multi-layer LAG Update
+### Multi-technology LAG Update

-The P-PNC adds new member(s) to an existing LAG group when the MDSC updates at the MPI the configuration of an existing Ethernet bundled link adding the multi-layer single-domain Ethernet link(s) being created, as described above.
+The P-PNC adds new member(s) to an existing LAG group when the MDSC updates at the MPI the configuration of an existing Ethernet bundled link adding the multi-technology single-domain Ethernet link(s) being created, as described above.

 When member links are added or removed from a LAG link, the minimum